pkgcraft/scallop/README.md

 # scallop

-Scallop is a rust-based library and executable that wrap bash.
-It enables writing bash builtins natively in rust and running them in either standard bash (with loadable builtin support enabled) or via the scallop executable.
+Scallop is a rust-based library that wraps bash.
+It supports writing bash builtins in rust and interacting with various bash data structures including variables, arrays, and functions.

 ## Development